Ranking tables

 Projects & Energy: Power

-This is a renowned team with a strong project finance practice, frequently advising major regional and international development finance institutions (DFIs) and banks on syndicated finance transactions in Africa.
+A&O Shearman is home to a renowned project finance practice which frequently advises major regional and international development finance institutions (DFIs) and banks on syndicated finance transactions in Africa.
 The team is notably active on the financing of mining and oil and gas projects, with extensive project development experience, including the negotiation of EPC contracts.
 A formidable presence in power projects with considerable experience acting for lenders, sponsors and developers, the firm holds additional expertise in infrastructure, wind, hydro and thermal.
-Allen & Overy is set to merge with Shearman & Sterling in the first half of 2024, further bolstering the group's projects capabilities, particularly with regard to oil and gas and mining.

 2. Clifford Chance LLP